Kidusyohanes/exercises/labs/docker/docker-exercise-2/README.md

 When running your docker container you will need to:

 - Set the `PORT` environment variable on your container
-- Publish the same port as `PORT` on the container to the same port on your host machine
+- Publish the port that you set with the `PORT` environment variable to the same port on your host machine

 Take another look at [Dr. Stearn's Docker tutorial](https://drstearns.github.io/tutorials/docker/) if you need hints!